Donnie/nginx-letsencrypt-multisite/README.md

 `service nginx restart`

-At this point you are ready to talk PHP on domain.ga
+At this point you are ready to talk PHP on domain.ga, visit domain.ga to make sure you see the 'Hello World' message

 ### phpMyAdmin web link